 Asking another child to pass on unpleasant messages, multiple times.

-Using technology to accomplish the above (cyber bullying).
+Using a form of technology to accomplish the above (cyber bullying).

 Falling out with friends or having an argument.